The Secrets of Natural Gut Detoxification

 - 2 inch ginger root

 This juice is great for calming an irritable stomach and soothe irritable or ulcerated tissue.
-Ginger (you can also use ginger tea) stimulates the digestive juices.
+Ginger (you can also use ginger tea or ginger juice) stimulates the digestive juices.
 Aloe vera as well as cabbage are beneficial for ulcerated intestines.
 It is important to make this healing juice fresh and and to consume it slowly.

 Gut Cleansing Juice